 Listen to Calming Music

-Science has shown how certain types of music has powerful effects upon animals and plants.
+Science has shown how certain types of music has powerful effects on animals and plants.
 This also holds true for human beings.
 A number of recent studies show that psychological states such as anxiety, depression, nervousness are strongly affected by forms of music.
 If you feel like you are getting too tense about an exam, turn on some soothing music.
 This can help with relaxation, by slowing heart rate, lowering blood pressure and even decreasing the level of naturally produced stress hormones.
 Science and common wisdom have both shown that music is strongly related to the emotions.
 The right kind of music may be the best medicine to find peace and calm before going into an exam.
 Many suggestions for stress relief music can easily be found on the web.

 Exercise to Reduce Anxiety and Settle Nerves